aphex/SuperAnt/README.md

 Latest Update
 ------------
-- Added variable for ANT Import Traversal for nestest targets. (default: true)
-- Added variable for hiding targets without a description. (default: true)
-- Added variable for hiding targets with names that begin with "_". (default: true)
-- Added variable for hiding targets in a project without a project name. (default: true)
+- Sublime Text 3 Support
+- Project Support (SublimeText 3+)
+-- Project Folder Searching for buildfile
+-- Project Custom buildfile (buildfile property at root of project)

 Features
 ------------
 - Added the ability to specify the ant build file.
 This can be accessed through the preferences menu within Sublime Text or the Command Palette under "Preferences > Package Settings > Super Ant".
 The settings file will also automatically be opened in the case that SuperAnt cannot file a build file in your project.

 - It is possible to launch a build.xml file from another folder than the main/first one in your sublime project by selecting the according build.xml and run the build command

+- ANT Import Traversal for nestest targets. (default: true)
+- Target Hiding
+-- Without a description. (default: true)
+-- Targets with names that begin with "_". (default: true) -- Targets in a project without a project name. (default: true)

 Prerequisites